Skip to content

 Feature story

 Feature stories live or die on the headline and the hero photograph.
-Magazine cards use a large photographic space with the headline set as a journalistic display headline above it — exactly the visual system readers know from print magazines.
-The card behaves like a magazine cover, which is to say: it earns the click on its own.
+Magazine cards hand both the full stage — generous photographic space above, journalistic display headline anchoring the page — exactly the visual system readers know from print weekend supplements.
+The unfurl earns the click on its own; the article does the rest.

 Feature story Open Graph card — large photographic space with journalistic display headline